mohammadr3z/CDN_Font/README.md

-# Loading font from CDN
+# Loading web font through CDN
 Just add the following code in the css file format

 Font family to call: